BKemp2017/CS-350---Emerging-System-Architecture/Milestone 5 Project/gpiointerrupt_CC3220S_LAUNCHXL_nortos_ccs/README.md

-# Module 5 Milestone Project: Morse Code Message Display System
+# Module 5: Morse Code Message Display System

 ## Project Overview
-The Module 5 Milestone Project is an inventive implementation of a Morse code message display system, primarily for educational and demonstrative purposes.
-It employs two LEDs (red and green) to represent "SOS" and "OK" messages in Morse code.
-The system enables users to toggle between these messages using buttons, providing an interactive experience.
-This project is a prime example of integrating hardware and software to create a functional and educational tool.
+The Module 5 project demonstrates an innovative Morse Code Message Display System using LEDs.
+This system, designed for educational purposes, effectively communicates "SOS" and "OK" messages in Morse code.
+It addresses the challenge of teaching Morse code through a hands-on, interactive approach.

-### Key Achievements
-- **Effective Morse Code Implementation**: Accomplished by designing a state machine for controlling LED timing and sequences, accurately representing Morse code's dot and dash system.
+### What Was Done Particularly Well
+- **Accurate Morse Code Representation**: The project excels in translating Morse code messages into LED signals, demonstrating a keen understanding of both Morse code and electronic signaling.
-- **Intuitive User Interface**: Button-based controls for toggling between messages make the system user-friendly and accessible.
+- **User-Friendly Design**: The use of simple button controls for toggling between messages shows a thoughtful consideration for user experience.
-- **Organized Code Structure**: The code is logically structured, enhancing understanding, troubleshooting, and setting a foundation for future modifications.
+- **Clear Code Structure**: The code is organized and well-commented, making it easy for others to understand and learn from.

 ### Areas for Improvement
-- **Expandability**: Future versions could support a broader range of messages or allow custom message inputs, increasing versatility.
+- **Expandable Message Range**: Future enhancements could include a wider variety of Morse code messages or a feature for users to input custom messages.
-- **Power Management**: Optimizing power usage, especially for battery operation, could enhance the system's efficiency and longevity.
-- **Robustness and Error Handling**: Improvements like button debouncing could lead to a more stable and reliable system.
+- **Power Optimization**: Investigating and implementing power-saving techniques would make the system more eco-friendly and suitable for battery operation.

 ### Tools and Resources Added
-- **Timer and GPIO Drivers**: The use of Texas Instruments' drivers has been pivotal for managing timing sequences and input/output controls.
-- **State Machine Design**: The state machine approach ensures a clear, maintainable, and efficient control system.
-- **Documentation Practices**: Emphasis on comprehensive commenting and clear documentation aids current understanding and future scalability.
+- **Embedded System Drivers**: Leveraged Texas Instruments drivers to handle GPIO and timer functionalities, crucial for the project's success.
+- **Practical Implementation of State Machines**: Utilized state machines to manage LED sequences, a technique that is beneficial in various programming scenarios.

 ### Transferable Skills
-- **State Machine Design**: This fundamental software engineering concept is applicable in various contexts, from UI development to complex system controls.
-- **GPIO Handling Skills**: Essential for embedded systems and hardware interfacing projects.
-- **Timer and Interrupt Management**: Vital for managing time-sensitive operations in many real-time systems.
+- **Embedded Systems Design**: The skills developed in managing hardware components and implementing state machines are highly transferable to other embedded system projects.
+- **Problem-Solving and Creativity**: Tackling the challenge of converting Morse code into visual signals demonstrates problem-solving abilities and creative thinking.

-### Maintainability, Readability, and Adaptability
+### Maintaining, Readability, and Adaptability
-- **Modularity and Code Structure**: The modular code structure enhances maintainability, allowing easy modifications and updates.
-- **Clear Documentation and Commenting**: Detailed comments and documentation facilitate easy understanding and future development.
-- **Scalable and Adaptable Framework**: The project's design supports the addition of new features or messages, ideal for more complex Morse code-related projects.
+- **Modular Design and Documentation**: The project is broken down into distinct, well-documented modules, each handling a specific aspect of the system.
+This approach not only makes the code more readable but also simplifies future modifications and enhancements.